-Violent attack on CSD participants in Görlitz: police investigated!
+Violent attack on CSD participants in Görlitz: Police are investigating!

-After the CSD in Görlitz on September 27, 2025, there is an investigation after an attack on a 14-year-old.
-Focus on tolerance and security.
+After the CSD in Görlitz on September 27th, 2025, there are investigations into an attack on a 14-year-old.
+Tolerance and safety in focus.

-Violent attack on CSD participants in Görlitz: police investigated!
+Violent attack on CSD participants in Görlitz: Police are investigating!

 Last Saturday evening there was an unfortunate incident in Görlitz as part of the 4th Christopher Street Day (CSD), which was held under the motto “Acceptance, Love, Equality!” stood.
 Despite the positive atmosphere in which hundreds of people marched through the city to demonstrate for tolerance and diversity, the police are investigating suspicion of grievous bodily harm.
 A 14-year-old was slightly injured by several unknown perpetrators and had to seek medical treatment.
 It remains to be seen to what extent this incident is related to the CSD meeting that has already ended, and whether those involved, both the injured party and the perpetrator, took part in the CSD MDR.

-The CSD in Görlitz, which took place on September 27, not only pulled positive energy.
-While the event was well protected by the police to guarantee peaceful coexistence, around 100 right -wing extremists from Germany and Poland also mobilized a counter -demonstration via social networks.
-The police ensured that a direct encounter between the groups was prevented by sending the CSD participants and counter-demonstrators to the same route, but at around 200 meters.
-According to the police report, there were no riots or assault, which is to be seen as a positive sign, but also reflects the increasing tensions in the region n-tv documented.
+The CSD in Görlitz, which took place on September 27th, not only attracted positive energy.
+While the event was well protected by the police to guarantee peaceful coexistence, around 100 right-wing extremists from Germany and Poland also mobilized for a counter-demonstration via social networks.
+The police ensured that a direct encounter between the groups was prevented by sending the CSD participants and counter-demonstrators on the same route at a different time, but at a distance of around 200 meters.
+According to the police report, there were no riots or physical injuries, which is a positive sign, but also reflects the increasing tensions in the region [n-tv].

 The challenges of CSD events